 Anybody looking to “make it” in the dog eat dog real estate world needs to have a real estate agent accountability checklist (like the one mentioned above).
 But if you’re new to being your own boss, you still might be at a loss.

-Here are a few tips for designing the perfect schedule:
+Here are a few tips for designing the perfect schedule – what do real estate agents do on a daily basis:

 - Schedule your personal time before you plan out your professional responsibilities.